 With policies, an API publisher can change the behavior of an API through configuration.
 Policies are a collection of statements that are executed sequentially on the request or response of an API.
 Popular statements include format conversion from XML to JSON and call-rate limiting to restrict the number of incoming calls from a developer.
 For a complete list, see API Management policies.

 Policy expressions can be used as attribute values or text values in any of the API Management policies, unless the policy specifies otherwise.
 Some policies such as the Control flow and Set variable policies are based on policy expressions.

-Policies can be applied at different scopes, depending on your needs: global (all APIs), a product, a specific API, or an API operation.
+Policies can be applied at different scopes, depending on your needs: global (all APIs), a workspace, a product, a specific API, or an API operation.

 Complete the following quickstart and start using Azure API Management: